tribute to my Dad (Sam Watt), who died Sept. 2007 - one day short of his 97th

 Co-authored the book Frankincense and Myrrh with Wanda Sellar.
 Now only available from booksellers as an ebook.

 Known for not accepting the hype in the aromatherapy trade.
 I do not support most aromatherapy trade organisations.
 These organisations are ultimately responsible for allowing a tremendous amount of poor quality education on aromatherapy to continue.
 They also have provided platforms for some very dishonest individuals and trading practices.
 I was well known on the old newsgroups for fighting the purveyors of hype and misinformation.
 Detested by the many con artists in this trade, and respected by a few caring therapists.
 That's good enough for me.

 I detest everything about the commercial spying of facebook, twitter, google and social media sites and so do not participate in the way people are exploited on those platforms.
-Social media and trading sites have produced an explosion in the sales of dangerous and fake essential oils; dishonest suppliers lying about the quality of their oils, and untrained people giving poor and dangerous medical advice.
+Social media type sites have produced an explosion in the sales of dangerous and fake essential oils; dishonest suppliers lying about the quality of their oils, and untrained people giving poor and very dangerous medical advice.

-I removed several of my publications from sale in 2015 as I got fed up spending hours on business tax returns for the tiny income generated by this site.
-This site has now undergone a revision with over 100 articles compiled into a handful of files which should make it easier for archiving.
+This site has undergone a revision with over 100 articles compiled into a handful of files which should make it easier for archiving.

 Aroma therapists may

 wonder what bought me as a Herbalist to conduct the research into essential